For this church:

 The floor is carpeted throughout except for the raised dais which acts as the sanctuary.
 On it stand the altar, prie-dieu, lectern and font all in light oak, as is the large cross on the wall behind.
 Seating is on light oak chairs with magenta covers.

-The four abstract, very bright stained glass windows adjacent to the sanctuary were designed by Paul Quail.
+The four abstract, very bright stained glass windows adjacent to the sanctuary were designed by Paul Quail in 1988.